Broadcom/AFBR-S50-API/README.md

 ## How to get Support

-In oder to get support, please make sure the issue is related to the **AFBR-S50 API**.
+In order to get support, please make sure the issue is related to the **AFBR-S50 API**.
 If the issue is related to the **AFBR-S50 Hardware**, contact the corresponding support via `support.tof[at]broadcom.com`.